TheCandidStartup/TheCandidStartup.github.io/_drafts/nanite-graphics-pipeline.md

 ### Simplify

 The output from the preparation phase is a set of clusters at different LOD levels.
 At runtime Nanite needs to select which LOD level to use for each part of each mesh.
-Nanite uses an error function which calculates how many pixels of error would result if a cluster is rendered.
+Nanite uses an error function which calculates how many pixels of error would result if a cluster at a particular LOD level is used.
 The error function is setup so that the error for any parent cluster (lower LOD) is higher than any of its children.
 This property ensures that LOD selection can be determined locally and independently (and in parallel if desired) for each cluster.
 A cluster should be rendered if its parent's error is larger than a pixel and its own error is smaller than a pixel.

 For efficiency there is a combined implementation for the cluster Cull and Simplify stages.
 The cluster BVH is traversed and at each node the HZB is tested for visibility and the LOD error function evaluated to determine whether traversal needs to continue to a more detailed LOD.
 Identifiers for the selected LODs are also written into an output buffer which is used by the Load-Flatten stages to update the resident set for the next frame.

 Recursively traversing a tree structure using the highly parallel set of execution units provided by the GPU is an interesting problem.
 Nanite's solution is to implement its own job scheduling system.
 It manages a GPU buffer as a queue, seeded with the root cluster for each instance.
-Each execution unit repeatedly reads a node from the queue, performs an occlusion and LOD selection test and then either culls the node, adds the children back into the queue or adds the clusters to a buffer of clusters to be rendered.
+Each execution unit repeatedly reads a node from the queue, performs an occlusion and LOD selection test and then either culls the node, adds the children back into the queue or adds the clusters to a list of visible clusters to rasterize.

 What happens when there are many small instances?
-You could end up drawing lots of sub-pixel triangles.
+You could end up drawing lots of sub-pixel triangles into the same pixel.
 This is a known limitation for Nanite.
-The root LOD is 128 triangles (or all the triangles in the mesh for small meshes).

 The current partial solution is to use [imposters](https://www.gamedeveloper.com/programming/imposters).
 It's a partial solution because it only offers a constant factor improvement.
 Instead of drawing the 128 triangles of the root LOD, you draw a single textured quad.
 Nanite's imposters consist of a texture atlas with 12x12 images (rendered from different directions) each of 12x12 pixels storing depth and triangle id.
+A 128 triangle cluster, where each triangle is just under pixel sized, could end up covering a 12x12 pixel square on screen.

-A total of 40KB per mesh, which is kept resident in GPU memory.
+Imposters use 40KB per mesh, which is kept resident in GPU memory.
 This only makes sense for large meshes and/or meshes that are frequently used.

-A 128 triangle cluster, where each triangle is just under pixel sized, could easily cover a 10x10 pixel square on screen.
 If an imposter is used, it gets rendered into the target buffer directly, bypassing vertex processing and rasterization.
 The appropriate image is selected depending on viewing angle, and copied into the projected rectangle in screen space, scaling and skewing the image as required.

-The output from this stage is a list of visible clusters to rasterize.

 ### Vertex Processing